bradygaster/downr/Server/wwwroot/posts/7.4-data-model-tests/index.md

 Again, push and commit these changes to your repo.
 A successful build should complete within 10-15 min, which you can observe under the `Actions` tab.

-If you click on the succcessful workflow, you can inspect to see each build step and expand to see that our three model tests ran successfully.
+If you click on the succcessful workflow, you can inspect to see each build step and expand to see that your three model tests ran successfully.

 ![7-4-model-tests](./media/7-4-model-tests.png)